-A Domestic Violence Order (DVO) is an order restraining a person from having certain forms of contact with another person on the basis that there has been domestic violence between the parties in the past from which the other person needs to be protected.
+A Domestic Violence Order (DVO) is an order restraining a person from having certain forms of contact with another person on the basis that there has been domestic violence between the parties and the other person needs to be protected from it.

 A DVO may prohibit a person from contacting another person entirely, or it may only restrain them from abusing, threatening and assaulting them.

-A DVO can be made against a parter, ex-partner, parent, child, sibling or anyone else that a person has a domestic or family relationship with.
+A DVO can be made against a partner, ex-partner, parent, child, sibling or anyone else with whom a person has a domestic or family relationship.